richb-hanover/netperfclean/README.md

    * `heavyusers.txt` - IPs of devices with > *threshold* connections from log files
    * `whitelist.txt` - a file of IP addresses never to blacklist
    * `filteredheavyusers.txt` - heavy users not present in iptables
-   * `iptables-addresses.txt` - addresses with DROPPEDNETPERF as the target in iptables
+   * `iptables-addresses.txt` - addresses with LIMITEDNETPERF as the target in iptables
    * `iptables.txt` - raw output of 'iptables -nL'
    * `kernlog.txt` - concatenated output of all log files
    * `sh checkdistrib.sh <ipaddress>` - a script to display the number of tests for each one-hour interval for a specified address.